-Croatia's Kyoto Protocol (2008-2012) target is -5% relative to base year (1990) and is equal to their proposal for 2020.
+Croatia's Kyoto Protocol target for the first commitment period is -5% relative to base year (1990) and is equal to their original pledge under the Copenhagen Accord for 2020.

 Croatia’s inscription in Appendix 1 to the Copenhagen Accord states that its target is temporary, pending accession to the European Union, whereupon Croatia’s target would be “… replaced by arrangement in line with and part of the European Union mitigation effort.” (see the EU27 page for further information)